zenml-io/zenml/docs/book/stack_components/introduction.md

 ```

 If you would like to work with a different stack, you can register another
-one through the CLI.
-Keep in mind that establishing a stack will require you
+one through our CLI.
+Keep in mind, that establishing a stack will require you
-to define at least of an orchestrator, an artifact store, and a metadata store.
+to specify at least of an orchestrator, an artifact store, and a metadata store.
 The rest of the stack components are optional, and you can use them as you
 see fit.